Daniel-Liu-c0deb0t/triple_accel/README.md

 ## Why the name "triple_accel"?
 Because "Time Altar - Triple Accel" is a magical ability used by Kiritsugu Emiya to boost his speed and reaction time in Fate/Zero.
+There are also some other references to the Fate series...